Banco de Venezuela: State involvement

 In 1993, after three years struggle for shareholder control, Banco de Venezuela was taken over by Banco Consolidado to form Banco de Venezuela y Consolidado.
 However, Banco Consolidado was closed during the Venezuelan banking crisis of 1994.
 Following the closure, BDV suffered financial problems in the context of the national financial crisis.
 On 9 August 1994, BDV became the tenth bank bailed out by the Venezuelan government during the crisis, with the government taking a majority stake for an estimated at US$294m.
-In 1996 the bank was reprivatised, with Grupo Santander purchasing 93,38% of its shares, for around US$350m.
+In 1996 the bank was reprivatised, with Grupo Santander purchasing 93.38% of its shares, for around US$350m.

 In June 2008, Grupo Santander began discussion with Venezuelan banker Victor Vargas, regarding a possible acquisition of BDV, but the Venezuelan government stopped the negotiations.
 On 31 July of the same year, Venezuelan President Hugo Chávez stated: "I'm interested in the purchase (by the government) and we going to nationalize it".
 However by March 2009 negotiations with Grupo Santander had still not been completed, and Finance Minister Ali Rodriguez said it was possible the takeover could be abandoned.

-A final agreement for a $1.05bn purchase price was signed in May 2009.
+In June 2008 talks began with Banco Occidental de Diseño (BOD) to absorb Grupo Santander's participation in Venezuela, creating the first bank in that country, owever, the Venezuelan government prevented the acquisition and on 31 July of that year, President Hugo Chávez announced on national broadcaster that the bank would be nationalized.
+On 22 May 2009, the purchase agreement was signed between the Venezuelan government and Grupo Santander for an amount of 1,050 million dollars.
+On 3 July 2009 the Bank of Venezuela became 50% managed by the Venezuelan government.

+Since its nationalization, it has grown by more than one million clients between June 2009 and March 2011, going from 3,310,000 to 4,427,000 clients.
+Also in the same period, credits for the acquisition of homes increased by 275.4%, going from 582 million bolivars in June 2009 to a total of 2,185 million bolivars recorded in January 2011.
+On 15 September 2021, the bank had a multi-day outage in its electronic banking services, affecting 14 million customers.

+On 27 September 2021, the departure of José Javier Morales as president of the bank was announced, as was the appointment to his position of Román Maniglia, son of Orlando Maniglia and Carmen Meléndez.
+BdV Online is the online service of the Bank of Venezuela (BDV).
+Morales' departure was a few days after the bank's digital service crashed, leaving users without access to their accounts for more than 100 hours.

+On 10 June 2022, the vice president of Venezuela, Delcy Rodríguez, announced the decision of the National Executive on the public offer of between 5 and 10% of the shares of the Bank of Venezuela, the same action announced on month of May of the same year by the president of the republic, Nicolás Maduro, with the state companies CANTV and Movilnet.